Google Forms & Classroom

 Google Forms and Classroom are great for collecting votes, but they don't calculate ranked choice results.

-Collect votes using Google Forms or Classroom, then upload your Google Sheets data to get instant tabulated results with charts and round-by-round breakdowns.
+Collect votes using Google Forms or Classroom, then upload your Google Sheets response data to get instant tabulated results with charts and round-by-round breakdowns.

 Create your form → Collect votes → Upload to RCV123 → Get instant RCV results